ML4GLand/EUGenE_use_cases/DeepSTARR/README.md

-# BPNet
+# DeepSTARR
 ---
 Code to work with DeepSTARR models.
 This includes:
- - Training and interpreting BPNet models from scratch with [EUGENe].
+ - Training and interpreting DeepSTARR models from scratch with [EUGENe].
  - Testing the Kipoi DeepSTARR model
  - Testing Bernardo's DeepSTARR model in keras